Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In QMIX, each agent follows a standard D(R)QN sampling pipeline.
-And sharing its Q value and target Q value with other agents before entering the training loop.
-In the training loop, the Q value and target Q value of the current agent and other agents are fed into the ``Mixer`` to get the :math:`Q_{tot}`.
+In QMIX, each agent follows a standard D(R)QN sampling pipeline and shares its Q-value and target Q-value with other agents before entering the training loop.
+During the training loop, the Q-value and target Q-value of the current agent and other agents are fed into the Mixer to obtain the overall Q-value of the team, denoted as :math:`Q_{tot}`.

 .. figure:: ../images/qmix.png
     :width: 600